yWorks/yfiles-for-html-demos/demos/tutorial-style-implementation-edge/03-create-parallel-polylines/README.md

 [You can also run this demo online](https://www.yfiles.com/demos/tutorial-style-implementation-edge/03-create-parallel-polylines/).

 Currently, the custom edge style renders a simple polyline.
 This is something yFiles for HTML already offers out-of-the box with [PolylineEdgeStyle](https://docs.yworks.com/yfileshtml/#/api/PolylineEdgeStyle).
-So let’s use something more interesting, for example two polylines running parallel.
+So let’s use something more interesting, for example, two polylines running in parallel.

 Since calculating the offset path of the parallel lines is complex, we imitate this look by rendering a white line on top of a wider black line.
 We start by rendering a black path of wide width along the edge.